dylanleclair/databases/README.md

 # databases
 databases project for school

 This project will connect to a MySQL server running on localhost, with:
 - username: admin
 - password: password

 and runs the web app.

 I recommend following the tutorial at the Django documentation to see how it all fits together.
+There is a good amount of inline documentation as well.

 ### Handy commands